The Boys’ Activities of Ahjola, The Big Sibling activity and The Girls’ Cabin

 The Boys’ Cabin

-The Boys’ Cabin (Poikien Tupa) is a space for boys and non-binary youth aged from 6 to 16 years, attending schools in Tampere.
+The Boys’ Cabin (Poikien Tupa) is a space for boys and non-binary youth aged from 10 to 17 years, attending schools in Tampere.
 At the Cabin children and youth can spend their free time, meet each other and talk to adults in a relaxed atmosphere.
 We provide opening hours, groups, events and holiday activities.
-You have to sign up to become a visitor we like to call here a Little Brother.
+You have to sign up to become a visitor we like to call here as a Little Brother.

-At the Boys’ Cabin there is a large lounge with a toy and greenery corner, a theatre room, a beauty and resting room, a television room with console games, a free Wifi and tablet, and a clothing exchange spot.
+At the Boys’ Cabin there is a large lounge with a toy and greenery corner, a theatre room, a beauty and resting room, a television room with console games and a clothing exchange spot.
 We offer a free snack serving at 5 p.m.
 You can also bring your own snack or buy some at the Cabin (eg. noodles).
 The fridge and the microwave oven can also be used for free.

 If you haven’t visited The Boys’ Cabin (Poikien Tupa) earlier, you are welcome now!

-The Boys’ Cabin (Poikien Tupa) is located opposite the main building of The Ahjola Settlement, on the other side of the road (Pispalan valtatie 45).
+The Boys’ Cabin (Poikien Tupa) is located opposite the main building of The Ahjola Settlement, on the other side of the road (Pispalan valtatie 45, 33250 Tampere).
 Be safe and please use the underpass when crossing the street.

-We also provide free hobby and growth groups for boys and non-binary youth aged from 6 to 16 years.
+We also provide free activity groups for boys and non-binary youth aged from 10 to 17 years.
 You don’t need any earlier experience so you can participate with your own personal skills, just as you are.